 An activity undertaken by hospitals in which human tissue is procured for the purpose of transplantation from a donor who has been declared brain dead.

 A hospital that provides free treatment and accommodation to eligible admitted persons who elect to be treated as public patients.
 It also provides free services to eligible non-admitted patients and can provide (and charge for) treatment and accommodation services to private patients.
-Charges to non-admitted patients and admitted patients on discharge can be levied in accordance with the Australian Health Care Agreements (for example, aids and appliances).

 Actual expenditure adjusted for changes in prices.